What is Divorce?

 - Temporary orders: Basis the evidence and witnesses presented in the trial, the court passes a temporary order

-- Final order: In this last step of divorce filing process, the court issues the final order, dissolving the marriage.
+- Final order: In this last step of the divorce filing process, the court issues the final order, dissolving the marriage.

 Why do you need a good Lawyer for Divorce?